jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 #### Step 3

-Now removed `formatUserInfo` was using a function from module `Emoji`.
+Now removed `formatUserInfo` was using a function from module `Diacritics`.
 And that was the last usage of that import in the module.

 In JavaScript, importing a module can cause side effects.
 Meaning that in order to not change the behavior of the program, we can only remove the assignment part from the import declaration.